-- 2. In the Set Mode dialog, select an available mode.
-The available options are: - Enable Run a consistency check concurrently on all virtual drives or one drive at a time. - Disable Disables the consistency check. - 3.
-Set the maximum number of virtual drives. - 4.
-Set the desired interval at which you want to run the consistency check. - a) Select an appropriate date and time range. - 5.
+- (Optional) Click Load Factory Defaults to restore any modified settings back to the default factory setting.
+This option loads default factory values in the existing Schedule Consistency Check page. - 3.
+In the Set Mode dialog, select an available mode.
+The following options are available: - Enable Runs a consistency check concurrently on all virtual drives or one drive at a time. - Disable Disables the consistency check.

+- 4. Set the maximum number of virtual drives. - 5.
+Set the desired interval at which you want to run the consistency check. - a) Select an appropriate date and time range. - 6.
 Click Next.